 Blood-type in the ABO system is determined by three alleles (IA , IB , IO) at the Isoagglutinin locus on Chromosome 9.
 The IA and IB alleles determine antigenic proteins on the surface of red blood cells, which in turn cause the immune system to develop antibodies against the antigen not present.
 An individual who is IAIB has both antigens, and therefore does not generate antibodies to either: alleles IA and IB are thus co-dominant.
 Individuals who are IAIA or IAIO have the same blood type and generate anti-B antibodies: IA is thus dominant to IO.
 The same principles apply to IBIB and IBIO, such that IB is dominant to IO.
 An individual who is IOIO has no antigens, and generates antibodies to both.

-Tests for ABO blood type involve
+The test for ABO blood type involves

 mixing purified A' (anti-A) and B' (anti-B) antibodies with the blood

 to be typed.
 Type A

 blood coagulates in the presence of A' antibody only, type B reacts with B'

 both.
 The same reaction would occur in vivo, which necessitates typing of blood

 prior to transfusion.
 Persons with an IA or IB allele cannot receive blood from a person